A group of students in grey t-shirts gather in front of a green sign that says Alma Backyard Farms outside.

-The Center for Service and Action holds several events throughout the academic year designed to engage Loyola Marymount University students with the greater Los Angeles community.
+The Center for Service and Action holds several events throughout the academic year designed to engage LMU students with the greater Los Angeles community.
 Find out how you can make a difference and make some friends along the way.

 As we continue to face a critical blood shortage, there are no words to capture how important the gift of donation is.
 I hope that you will spread the word in your areas to any interested students and colleagues.